admalledd/website/content/pages/mc-index.md

 ----------------------

-Donate now and you could get an array of rewards that will make everyone jealous and many more.
+Support now and you could get an array of rewards that will make everyone jealous and many more.
 Just email admalledd at admalledd+mc@gmail.com if you have any questions.